-The University of Missouri is home to one of the most dynamic Greek communities in the United States.
+The University of Missouri is home to one of the most dynamic communities of fraternities and sororities in the United States.
 Our community represents roughly 25 percent of the total undergraduate population of students and thousands of students.

-Students involved in Greek organizations have many opportunities to showcase their hidden talents as well.
+Students involved in fraternities and sororities have many opportunities to showcase their hidden talents as well.
 Whether it’s dancing, singing, stepping, intramural sports, planning major events, or engaging in social initiatives, students involved in fraternities and sororities have plenty opportunities to explore their extracurricular talents and develop leadership skills that will further enhance their collegiate experience.

 - Students need support throughout the process of recruitment/intake and new member period.
-Be supportive and involved by learning as much as you can about Greek life by asking questions of your student as they meet members in fraternities and sororities.
+Be supportive and involved by learning as much as you can about fraternity and sorority life by asking questions of your student as they meet members in fraternities and sororities.

 - Keep an open mind, fraternity and sorority life is not for everyone.
 Just because you may have been a fraternity or sorority member doesn’t mean that it is the right choice for your student.